micmejia/bible-dump/NKJV/Luke/Luke 15.md

 And when he comes home, he calls together _his_ friends and neighbors, saying to them, 'Rejoice with me, for I have found my sheep which was lost!'

 ###### 7
-I say to you that likewise there will be more joy in heaven over one sinner who repents than over ninety-nine [^b]just persons who need no repentance. ## The Parable of the Lost Coin
+I say to you that likewise there will be more joy in heaven over one sinner who repents than over ninety-nine just persons who need no repentance. ## The Parable of the Lost Coin

 ###### 8
-"Or what woman, having ten silver [^c]coins, if she loses one coin, does not light a lamp, sweep the house, and search carefully until she finds _it?_
+"Or what woman, having ten silver coins, if she loses one coin, does not light a lamp, sweep the house, and search carefully until she finds _it?_

 ###### 9
 And when she has found _it,_ she calls _her_ friends and neighbors together, saying, 'Rejoice with me, for I have found the piece which I lost!'